-1. Qualitative Disclosur Qualitative Disclosures: 1.1 For portfolio under t he standardized approach: Names of credit rating agencies used, plus reasons for any changes.
+1. Qualitative Disclosu res: 1.1 For portfolio under t .1 For portfolio under the standardized approach: Names of credit rating agencies used, plus reasons for any changes.
 The Bank's exposure being mainly domestic, rating agencies like CARE, CRISIL, ICRA, India Ratings, ,Acuite and Infomerics have been identified for rating of exposure as per RBI guidelines.
-Designated rating agencies are used irrespective of types of corporate exposures.
-Type of exposure for which each agency is used.
+Designated rating agencies are used irrespective of types of corporate exposures. • Type of exposure for which each agency is used.
 For exposures with a contractual maturity of less than or equal to one year (except cash credit, overdraft and other revolving credits), short-term ratings given by approved rating agencies are used.
 For cash credit, sanctioned overdrafts and other revolving credits (irrespective of the period) and for term loan exposures of over one year, long term ratings are used.
-A description of the process used to transfer public issues rating onto comparable assets in Public issue ratings are used for comparable assets of borrower in the banking book as follows: - In cases where the borrower has a specific assessment for an issued debt - but the bank's claim is not an investment in this particular debt - the rating applicable to the specific debt (where the banking book the rating maps into a risk weight lower than that which applies to an unrated claim) is applied to the bank's unassessed claim if the Bank's exposure ranks pari passu or senior to the specific rated debt in all respects and the maturity of the unrated Bank's claim is not later than the maturity of the rated claim.
-If either the issuer or single issue has been assigned a low quality assessment which maps into a risk weight equal to or higher than that which applies to unrated claims, an unassessed claim on the same counterparty that ranks pari-passu or is subordinated to the rated exposure is assigned the same risk weight as is applicable to the low quality assessment.
-Quantitative Disclos sures Amount ₹ million
+A description of the process used to transfer public Public issue ratings are used for comparable assets of borrower in the banking book as follows: - issues rating onto In cases where the borrower has a specific assessment for an comparable assets in the banking book issued debt - but the bank's claim is not an investment in this particular debt - the rating applicable to the specific debt (where the rating maps into a risk weight lower than that which applies to an unrated claim) is applied to the bank's unassessed claim it the Bank's exposure ranks pari passu or senior to the specific rated debt in all respects and the maturity of the unrated Bank's claim is not later than the maturity of the rated claim.
+If either the issuer or single issue has been assigned a low quality assessment which maps into a risk weight equal to on higher than that which applies to unrated claims, an unassessed claim on the same counterparty that ranks pari-passu or is subordinated to the rated exposure is assigned the same risk weight as is applicable to the low quality assessment.
+Quantitative Disclosu Ires Amount ₹ million